CCE Country Profile

 I) Country monitoring

 The Ministry of Environment conducted the National Awareness Survey on Climate Change in 2007.
-It monitored climate change awareness and behavior among people in Korea aged 19 and older.
+It monitored climate change awareness and behaviour among people in Korea aged 19 and older.
 According to the survey, 97% of people were aware of climate change caused by global warming.
-However, only 10% of respondents knew detailed information about climate change such as the causes of climate change.
+However, only 10% of respondents knew detailed information about the causes of climate change.

-Gallup Korea conducted a Climate Change and Sustainability Survey in 2020, which used the same questions as the Worldwide Independent Network of Market Research.
+Gallup Korea conducted a Climate Change and Sustainability Survey in 2020.
 A total of 1,500 people over 19 years of age participated in interviews exploring climate change awareness.
-The survey respondents were aware of and concerned about climate change, and were also pessimistic about the possibility of curtailing climate change.
+The survey respondents were aware of and concerned about climate change and were also pessimistic about the possibility of curtailing climate change.

-In the Republic of Korea, the institutional and policy foundation for tracking progress on the Sustainable Development Goals (SDG).
-The Ministry of Education reports on SDG 4.7 (sustainability education) and SDG 13.3 (climate change education) according to the SDGs in the Republic of Korea: Progress Report 2021.
-However, no data for SDG 4.7 and SDG 13.3 were available at the time of the review.
+In the Republic of Korea, the Ministry of Education is responsible for tracking progress on the Sustainable Development Goals (SDG).
+The latest report, SDGs in the Republic of Korea: Progress Report 2021, does not mention any data for SDG 4.7 or SDG 13.3.

 II) MECCE Project Monitoring

-The Monitoring and Evaluating Climate Communication and Education (MECCE) Project examined the National Curriculum Framework (NCF; 2015) and Education Sector Plan (ESP; 2021) for references to climate change, sustainability, biodiversity, and the environment.
+The Monitoring and Evaluating Climate Communication and Education (MECCE) Project examined the National Curriculum Framework (2015) and Education Sector Plan (2021) for references to climate change, sustainability, biodiversity, and the environment.
 Both documents include several themes related to climate change education and communication; however, both also specify that students learn about climate change mostly within the Environmental Education subject.

-The National Curriculum Framework (NCF; 2015) referenced ‘climate change’ twice, the ‘environment’ 4 times, ‘sustainability’ 0 times, and ‘biodiversity’ 4 times.
-The Education Sector Plan (ESP; 2021) does not mention ‘climate change’, but has 22 references to ‘environment’, 1 to ‘sustainability’ and 4 for ‘biodiversity’.
+The National Curriculum Framework (2015) referenced ‘climate change’ twice, ‘environment’ 4 times, ‘sustainability’ 0 times, and ‘biodiversity’ 4 times.
+The Education Sector Plan (2021) does not mention ‘climate change’, but has 22 references to ‘environment’, 1 for ‘sustainability’ and 4 for ‘biodiversity’.

 This section will be updated as the MECCE Project develops.